daos-stack/daos/docs/admin/common_tasks.md

 ## Multiple host setup with PMEM and NVMe

-1. Check PMEM and NVMe configurations are homogeneous. i.e., same number of disks, size, address, etc.
+1. Check PMEM and NVMe configurations are homogeneous.
+I.e., same number of disks, size, address, etc.
 2. Check network configuration.
-Check that both the server and the client hosts can communicate with the Infiniband interface.
+Check that both the server and the client hosts can communicate with the network interface.
-3. Install the same version of `daos-server` and `daos-client` RPM to all the hosts.
+3. Install the same version of `daos-server` and `daos-client` RPMs to all the hosts.
 4. Generate certificate files and distribute them to all the hosts.
-5. Place one of the example configs from `utils/config/examples` to `/etc/daos` of one of the server hosts and adjust it based on the environment. e.g., `access_points`, `bdev_class`.
+5. Copy one of the example configs from `utils/config/examples` to `/etc/daos` of one of the server hosts and adjust it based on the environment.
+E.g., `access_points`, `bdev_class`.
 6. Start `daos_server`.
 7. Use dmg config generate to generate the config file that contains PMEM and NVMe.
 8. Distribute the config file to `/etc/daos` of all hosts.
 9. Start server on all the hosts.
 10. Check that it's waiting for SCM format.
-Call dmg storage format against all server hosts.
+Call `dmg storage format` against all server hosts.
 11. Check that the servers are running on all the hosts with `dmg system query --verbose`.